-Cats already have the instinct to hide their waste, so litter box training is fairly easy.
+Cats already have the instinct to hide their waste, so training is fairly easy.
 Just wait at least fifteen or twenty minutes after the cat eats or plays and put him near, but not in the box.
-Hopefully he’ll step in on his own and start digging around.
-After he goes, praise him and repeat this process until he’s consistently using the litter box on his own.
+Hopefully, he’ll step in on his own and start digging around.
+After he goes, praise him and repeat this process until he’s consistently using his box on his own.

 Litter Box Poll

-How often do you scoop the litter box?
+How often do you scoop?
 If you aren’t scooping once or twice a day and fully replacing all the litter once a week, your cat may be trying to tell you something.
 They don’t want to use a dirty litter box any more than we want to use a dirty toilet.

-Try keeping the litter box as clean as possible.
+Try keeping your cat's box as clean as possible.
 Litter boxes can fill up fast, especially in multiple cat households.
 Keep a bucket and scoop near the box as a reminder to scoop morning and night.
 Dump the scooped litter into a garbage bag or dispose of it in a covered trash container to keep odors away from the litter box area.

 Weekly Litter Box Cleaning

-It’s important to fully clean the litter box once a week to keep the box as odor-free as possible.
-I’ve found it helpful to have a backup litter box available so the cat isn’t without a box while this cleaning is being done.
+It’s important to fully clean the litter box once a week to keep it as odor-free as possible.
+I’ve found it helpful to set out a backup box in case the cat needs to use the bathroom before the cleaning is done.

 It’s easiest to clean the box outdoors, but if that’s not possible, the wash tub in your laundry room is the next best place.

-Dump out all old litter from the box.
-Use a litter scoop to scrape out any litter that’s stuck to the sides or bottom.
+- Dump out all old litter.
+Use a scoop to scrape any that’s stuck to the sides or bottom.

-Wash the entire litter box with a mild dish detergent and warm water.
-Don’t use bleach, ammonia or any other harsh chemicals that are harmful to cats.
+- Wash the entire box with a mild dish detergent and warm water.
+Don’t use bleach, ammonia, or any other harsh chemicals that are harmful to cats.

-If the box still has odors after a thorough washing, swish a 50/50 white vinegar and water mixture inside the box to help neutralize the smell.
-Be sure to rinse the box until there’s no vinegar scent in the box.
-If there are still cat odors in the box after this process, it’s time to replace the box.
+- If there are still odors after a thorough washing, swish a 50/50 white vinegar and water mixture inside the box to help neutralize the smell.
+Be sure to rinse until there’s no vinegar scent in the box.
+If there are still cat odors in the box after this process, it’s time for a replacement.

-Dry the litter box completely before adding fresh litter.
+- Dry the box completely before adding fresh litter.

 There are so many new and interesting types of litter to choose from these days.
-Litter varieties like ‘clumping’, ‘flushable’ or ‘scented’ might sound good to us, but our cats often have different opinions on the subject.
+Varieties like ‘clumping’, ‘flushable’ or ‘scented’ might sound good to us, but our cats often have different opinions on the subject.